Tag: jim thorpe

 Art Butler, Infielder, Hartford Senators, 1927.

 In the winter of 1928, James Clarkin decided to retire from baseball.
-In his 25 years as proprietor, he brought three pennants to Hartford.
-Clarkin was a stern, no nonsense businessman who had drawn the ire of some players and fans.
-Though according to his former manager Jack Coffey, he had “many endearing qualities hidden from those who did not know him intimately.”
-When new ownership took over, subsequently, Clarkin Stadium was renamed Bulkeley Stadium in honor of Morgan G. Bulkeley, a prominent Hartford man, first President of the National League, former U.S. Senator and Governor of Connecticut who had passed away in 1922.
+During his 25 years as proprietor, he led Hartford to three pennants.
+Clarkin was a stern, no-nonsense businessman who had drawn the ire of some players and fans.
+However, according to his former manager, Jack Coffey, he had “many endearing qualities hidden from those who did not know him intimately.”
+When new ownership took over, Clarkin Stadium was renamed Bulkeley Stadium in honor of Morgan G. Bulkeley, a prominent Hartford figure, the first President of the National League, and a former U.S. Senator and Governor of Connecticut, who had passed away in 1922.

 James H. Clarkin retires, 1928.